thunderheadone/one-sdk-ios/README.md

 	}
 	```

 The method returns an Interaction path and a corresponding Interaction response.
-You can either use the `processResponse` method to let the SDK process the default response for you or process it by yourself.
+You can either use the `processResponse` method to let the SDK process the default response for you or process it yourself.

 5. If you no longer need to obtain response for automatically triggered Interaction request, you can either nullify your object or call the SDK’s method `removeInteractionResponseDelegate` as shown below: